 - More resilient to one-off poor experiences, price hikes or difficulties

-- Likely to provide honest customer feedback.
+- Likely to provide honest customer feedback

 On this last point, research has shown that 97% of customers are more likely to stay loyal to brands that listen to and implement their feedback.
-By gathering customer reviews, asking for feedback or creating customer surveys, not only will you gather valuable insights, but you’ll prove to your customers that their opinions are valued and heard.
+By gathering customer reviews, asking for feedback or creating customer surveys, not only will you gather valuable insights, you’ll also prove to your customers that their opinions are valued and heard.

 While you might scoff reading this — and in theory it sounds simple to focus on your current customer pool — think about your own business.
 Does your marketing spend on Google Ads, social media, PR and advertising far exceed that of current customer communications?
 Are the targets of your sales and marketing teams based solely on driving new leads, traffic and revenue to your business?
 Do most of your customer service enquiries come before purchasing?
 These signs may mean you’ve inadvertently focused on new customer acquisition, rather than taking care of your current customers.
 Don’t forget, once lost, previous customers are very difficult to re-acquire unless they have a poor experience (or a series of bad experiences) with your competitor.

 The latest burst of online competition means that online marketing practices are more expensive than ever before.
-Bidding to get in front of your target audience through social media marketing and search engine marketing has become more and more costly, while big brands are sinking money into driving online presence and standing out among the crowd.
+Bidding to get in front of your target audience through social media and search engine marketing has become more and more costly, while big brands are sinking money into driving online presence and standing out amongst the crowd.
 Keeping a tight grip on your current customer base should be your priority.

 Generally speaking, you can create positive customer relationships and drive loyalty through the following means: